Gabri432/angular-personal-website/docs/assets/blog-content/stories/this-is-my-story.md

 <br />

 ## beSharp...
 Oh yeah, my first day of work.
-I was excited knowing that for the next six months I would have had an intership with this company after 2 online meetings and last one on that office.
+I was excited knowing that for the next six months I would have had an intership with this company after 2 online meetings and last one at the headquartes.
 <br /><br />
 Those six months were the best period of my life.
 I had amazing colleagues, amazing working enviroment, and many interesting tools to put my hands on.
 I was really keen on always coming to office and I was really passionate about what I was doing.
 <br />